NeilBacs/DataAnalystPorfolioProjects/SQL_DataAnalystJob2.md

 		business_title,
         	agency,
 		estimated_salary
-FROM cleaned_table
+FROM Unified_Salary
-WHERE agency="DEPARTMENT OF INVESTIGATION"
+WHERE agency='DEPARTMENT OF INVESTIGATION'
 ORDER BY estimated_salary DESC;
 /*
 Top business title results in DEPARTMENT OF INVESTIGATION agency: